 She is the co-author, along with Dr. Richard Jackson of the Joslin Diabetes Center, of Know Your Numbers, Outlive Your Diabetes — a unique motivational guide to the 5 key medical tests that everyone with diabetes should have and monitor regularly.

 Amy has made it her personal mission to spur innovation in diabetes care that actually originates with patients.
 She penned an Open Letter to Steve Jobs in 2007 that went viral, developing into an international crowdsourcing competition called the DiabetesMine Design Challenge.
 The competition was underwritten by the California HealthCare Foundation, and supported by IDEO, a leading design firm with close ties to Stanford University.
-The competition culminated in the DiabetesMine Innovation Summit, a unique annual gathering of diabetes stakeholders held at Stanford.

 See Amy's upcoming appearances here.